 Paxton’s Smart, Simple Video Door Entry

-Over time the technology manufacturer Paxton has developed an award-winning video door entry system, that can be installed standalone or on an efficiently scalable, networked system.
+Paxton Access, a leading technology manufacturer, has developed Entry, an award-winning video intercom system that can be installed standalone or on an efficiently scalable, networked system.

 What is Paxton’s Entry system?

-The complete video door entry system, originally launched in 2012, is made up of just three plug-and-play components: a door controller, external panel, and interior monitor.
-The simple system allows users to grant access and make informed decisions through visual identification when someone is requesting to enter their building.
+The complete Entry video intercom system, originally launched in 2012, is made up of just three components: a door controller, external panel, and interior monitor.
+This plug-and-play system allows users to grant access and make informed decisions through visual identification when someone is requesting to enter their building.
 This is achieved through a choice of monitors and panels that vary in functionality depending on a user’s site requirements.
-Entry also allows day-to-day access for users who have a token, PIN, or code.
+Entry also allows day-to-day access via token, PIN, or code.

-Since its initial release, Entry has received consistent firmware updates and gained an extensive range of impressive hardware options that are genuinely built to last.
-All come with Paxton’s no-hassle 5-year guarantee.
-Throughout Entry’s development, the system has won a string of industry awards, where it has been recognised for intuitive usability, quality hardware, and aesthetic design.
+Since its initial release, Entry has received consistent firmware updates and gained an extensive range of impressive hardware options, built to last.
+All come with Paxton’s no hassle 5-year guarantee.
+Throughout Entry’s development, the system has won a string of industry awards, where it has been recognized for intuitive usability, quality hardware, and aesthetic design.

-Leon Window from Select Security Specialists said: “It’s our no.1 choice for flexibility and quality.
+Leon Window from Select Security Specialists said: “It’s our #1 choice for flexibility and quality.
 In 10-years, we have never been let down.”

 Entry can be installed as a standalone system and is an ideal option for sites where a simple, flexible intercom is needed.
-It is scalable up to 100 panels and 1000 monitors, making it suitable for a range of environments: including education facilities, commercial buildings, and multi-tenant dwellings.
+It is scalable up to 100 panels and 1000 monitors, making it suitable for a variety of environments including education facilities, commercial buildings, and multi-tenant dwellings.

-The modern hardware can also form part of the larger security systems Paxton has developed.
-These are Net2, their well-established networked access control system, and Paxton10 which is the manufacturer’s newest innovation that combines access control with video management.
-When Entry is installed with either system, the user can benefit from a range of additional features that include event reporting, remote management, and fire and intruder alarm integration.
+The modern hardware can also form part of the larger security systems that Paxton has developed.
+These are Net2, our well-established networked access control system, and Paxton10, our newest innovation combining access control with video management.
+When Entry is installed with either system, the user can benefit from an array of additional features that include event reporting, remote management, and fire and intruder alarm integration.

 What can Entry do?

-Entry gives users hardware options, with an extensive range of entry panels and internal monitors to choose from.
-Users can opt for an audio-only monitor and a simple panel with LCD screen and keypad, or more advanced touch screen monitors and panels that offer customisation, personalisation, and contact images for quick visual recognition.
-For higher risk areas, Paxton offers vandal-resistant panels, with flush, surface, or rainhood mounting options.
+Entry gives users hardware options, with an extensive selection of entry panels and internal monitors.
+Users can opt for an audio monitor and a straightforward panel with LCD screen and keypad or opt for more advanced touch screen monitors and panels which offer customization, personalization, and contact images for quick visual recognition.
+For higher risk areas, Paxton offers vandal resistant panels, with flush, surface or rain hood mounting options.

 Steve Rowlands, Paxton’s Divisional Director of Product Management said: “Throughout Entry’s journey we have developed the hardware to be extremely versatile.
 This gives installers and users more choice.

-As a standalone system, Entry is still packed with a range of intuitive functionality.
-It is SIP compatible, which means users can opt to integrate their smartphones, tablets, or PCs to answer calls from their panel.
-The Entry hardware offers easy interaction with visitors as it enables high-quality voice or video calls from the panel to monitor.
+As a standalone system, Entry is still packed with significant intuitive functionality.
+Its SIP compatibility allows users to integrate their smartphones, tablets, or PCs to answer calls from the panel.
+The Entry hardware offers easy interaction with visitors as it enables high quality voice or video calls from panel to monitor.
 Visitors can also leave video voicemails if a user does not answer, and the user will receive a notification on their device.

 When an Entry Premium monitor is installed, the system has a free concierge management feature which gives building managers or receptionists the ability to contact other users via their monitor, providing an effective broadcast messaging system.
-If Entry is installed with Net2 or Paxton10, added security features are available, and in case of an emergency the site can be securely locked down at the touch of a button.
+If Entry is installed with Net2 or Paxton10, added security features are available.
+For example, in an emergency the site can be securely locked down at the touch of a button.